shishir-insane/mq-poc/Design.md

 ### Design Considerations
 1. For this POC, single instances of system components and queue server/node is considered.
 However, design allows any of the components to be scaled up as per the load.
 2. For reasons in #1, the **Validation Manager API** is separated from the **Message Consumer** component so that scaling decisions are not dependent on each other.
-3. No datastore is considered in this POC and all the information/data is visible deligently on persistent log files.
+3. No datastore is considered in this POC and all the information/data is visible diligently on persistent log files.
 4. Failover/replay of queue messages is not configured in this POC.
 The commit mode is auto by default which can be changed easily in configurations.
 5. High availability of system components is not stressed in this POC.
 6. Non functional requirements such as flexibility, extensibility, performance, reliability, testability and manageability are taken care while designing the solution.